chimuelo1011/Command-The-Dungeon-EGDD/index.md

 - Enter a folder names a within the current folder *Answer: cd a*
 - Return to the parent folder *cd ..*
 - Find the name of the hidden file in your folder *ls -a*
+- Move a file from one place to another.

 # What sets this project apart?